 Opting for a 2-step garage track for her debut single was something of a double-edged sword.
 It does mean that Out Of Your Mind hasn’t necessarily aged that well; it’s still a highly listenable track, but it belongs to a specific moment in pop music.
 That said, there was never really any doubt that Victoria Beckham – more than any of her bandmates – would choose a genre that was on-trend.
 For this single was as much (if not more) about building the Beckham brand, as it was a genuine expression of her musicality.
 Indeed, it was rather damning that Out Of Your Mind was omitted from her debut album, released just over a year later.
 Perhaps it didn’t fit into the vision Victoria Beckham had for the project.
 Or, perhaps more likely, it was because this single (quite unjustly) cast a dark cloud over her solo career.
 It was a cloud that never really lifted, and which ultimately had absolutely nothing to do with the quality of the song itself.

 So, how do Victoria Beckham’s vocals stack up as the Spice Girl who got the least solo lines?
-Well, it’s challenging to make a conclusive judgement because within that context, it was very much quality over quantity (seriously, she owns some of the very best moments from the Spice Girls oeuvre).
+Well, it’s challenging to make a conclusive judgement because, within that context, it was very much quality over quantity.
 And here it is arguably the production that calls the shots, which results in a light autotune varnish being applied to the whole song.
 Inevitably it generated accusations that Out Of Your Mind merely exposes Victoria Beckham’s limitations.
-But that’s not entirely fair, for this isn’t exactly a singer’s song, and stylistically we the rather apical tone to the vocals feels appropriate.
+But that’s not entirely fair, for this isn’t exactly a singer’s song, and stylistically the rather apical tone to the vocals feels appropriate.
 During the verses notably, it contrasts nicely with the sample of Vivaldi’s Four Seasons, adding a touch of ice-cool drama to the track.
 Nonetheless, even amid such a stylised production, Victoria Beckham still manages to serve some moments.
-The spoken: “They say that I’m chasing you” muttered in the background of the chorus while Dane sings: “I’m not wasting your time” is an absolute slay – albeit so subtle you might not even have clocked it (but you’ll never not notice it now).
+The spoken: “They say that I’m chasing you” muttered in the background of the chorus while Dane sings: “I’m not wasting your time” is great, if subtle.
 Then, of course, there’s the iconic coda to the song:

 True Steppers, you’re outta your mind